Ask a Marketing Expert

 Testing is the most important part of the process, helping you improve your results for individual campaigns and improve future campaigns, too.

-• Double check that everything is set up correctly.
+• Double-check that everything is set up correctly.
 Once you set up your test, revisit it the next day to confirm it’s accurate (e.g., you’re targeting the correct audience).

 Tip: Reserve a portion of your budget for contingency planning—say, 10%.
 If something in your testing goes wrong (e.g., you ran a campaign for too long), that contingency budget can act as a safety net.
 If something works really well off the bat, you can use that budget to increase your results.
+For more tips on running effective paid campaigns, find out how to build a paid media strategy that works.

 How to Strengthen Your Distribution Strategy